 My project is over £20,000, should I still apply?

 The Northern Powergrid Foundation has a limit of £20,000 per project.
-Should the project be more than £20,000 applicants can still apply should match funding be source or can prove own reserves can be used to cover the remaining gaps.
+Should the project be more than £20,000 applicants can still apply should match funding be sourced or applicants can prove organisational reserves can be used to cover the remaining gaps.
 The Foundation trustees will consider part funding projects.

 Can we post or email our application?